 Lauren WilkinsonASSET MANAGER

 Before joining NativeEnergy, Lauren gained experience in environmental consulting and also worked in energy efficiency specifically for the agricultural sector.
-She has a B.S. from the University of Vermont in Environmental Science with a focus in Conservation Biology.
+She has a B.S. from the University of Vermont in environmental science with a focus in conservation biology.
 As Asset Manager, she is responsible for managing the business, technical, financial, and environmental aspects of NativeEnergy’s portfolio of carbon offset projects.
-Outside of work, Lauren enjoys experimenting with home fermentation, completing running races with only slightly-better-than-average finishing times, and listening to Beyoncé.